Syawaluddin-Adzran/econs-gpt/README.md

 - **AI Assistant** – text-to-SQL, economic Q&A, and country reports using a local LLM (Ollama)
 - **Forecast** – machine learning predictions for GDP, inflation, unemployment, recession risk, and clustering

-All powered by **real-world World Bank data (2010–2024)** and designed for both local and cloud deployment.

 ---

 ## 📦 Data & Model Sources